U.S. Supreme Court divided over gay, transgender employment protection

 WASHINGTON (Reuters) - U.S. Supreme Court justices on Tuesday appeared divided over whether a landmark decades-old federal law prohibiting sex discrimination in the workplace protects gay and lesbian employees as they heard arguments in one of the biggest cases of their current term.

+Some conservative justices expressed reservations toward extending protection to gay employees.
+However, one of them, Justice Neil Gorsuch, asked questions of both sides indicating potential sympathy for the workers.
+When analyzing whether a person was fired on the basis of sexual orientation, Gorsuch said sex seemed to be a “contributing cause.”

+Conservative Justice Samuel Alito said that if the court decides that Title VII protects gays and lesbians it would effectively be rewriting a law enacted by Congress in a way that was never intended by the lawmakers who passed it.
+Alito said the Supreme Court would be seen as deciding “a major policy question” that Congress would normally legislate on.

-With a scheduled two hours of oral arguments still underway, conservative justices appeared skeptical as to whether gay workers are covered under Title VII of the Civil Rights Act of 1964.
-The justices in the second hour of the arguments will focus on whether transgender workers are protected under the same law.
+The second of two oral arguments was still underway, focusing on whether transgender workers are protected under the same law.

+The court’s 5-4 conservative majority includes two justices - Gorsuch and Brett Kavanaugh - appointed by President Donald Trump, whose administration has argued that Title VII does not cover sexual orientation or gender identity.

 LGBT rights activists held a demonstration near the courthouse as the arguments took place.
-The arguments were held on the second day of the court’s new nine-month term. [nL2N26S0N4]
+The arguments were held on the second day of the court’s new nine-month term.

 The Supreme Court delivered an important gay rights decision in 2015 legalizing same-sex marriage nationwide.
 Its dynamics on LGBT issues, however, changed following the 2018 retirement of Justice Anthony Kennedy, a conservative who backed gay rights in major cases and wrote the same-sex marriage ruling.